nixos-asia/website/en/nixify-haskell-01.md

   };
 }
 ```
-### writeShellApplication

-- The [`writeShellApplication`](https://noogle.dev/?selected=%22build-support.trivial-builders.writeShellApplication%22&term=%22writeShellApplication%22) function generates a derivation for a shell script specified as the value for `text` attribute.
-- `runtimeInputs`: packages to be made available to the shell application's PATH.
-- `writeShellApplication` uses [shellcheck](https://github.com/koalaman/shellcheck) to statically analyze your bash script for issues.
-- `"${script}"` provides the path in the `nix/store` where the application is located.
+This flake defines a flake app that can be run using `nix run`.
+This app is simply a shell script that starts a Postgres server. [[nixpkgs]] provides the convenient [[writeShellApplication]] function to generate such a script.
+Note that `"${script}"` provides the path in the `nix/store` where the application is located.

 ### Run it!
 <script async id="asciicast-591427" src="https://asciinema.org/a/591427.js" data-speed="3" data-preload="true" data-theme="solarized-light" data-rows="30" data-idleTimeLimit="3"></script>